Purely Inseparable Galois theory I: The Fundamental Theorem: Preliminaries

 \subsection{Formal moduli problems}

 Any reasonably geometric deformation problem over a field $K$ gives rise to a formal moduli problem.
-To formalise this notion, we need a family of augmented simplicial commutative $K$-algebras corresponding to the derived infinitesimal thickenings of $\Spec(K)$: \begin{definition}[Artinian $K$-algebras] A simplicial commutative $K$-algebra $A$ is \textit{Artinian} if \begin{enumerate} \item $\pi_0(A)$ is an Artinian ring with residue field $K$; \item $\pi_\ast(A)$ is a finite-dimensional $K$-vector space. \end{enumerate} We write $\SCR^{\art}_K \subset \SCR_K^{\aug}$ for the full subcategory spanned by all Artinian $K$-algebras. \end{definition} We can now recall Lurie's higher categorical framework for formal deformation \mbox{functors, cf.\ \cite{lurie2011derivedX}:} \begin{definition} A \emph{formal moduli problem} is a functor $X:\SCR^{\art}_K\to \mathcal{S}$ such that \begin{enumerate} \item $X(K)\simeq \ast$ is contractible; \item For any pullback square where $\pi_0(A_2)\to \pi_0( A)$ and $\pi_0(A_1)\to \pi_0(A)$ are surjective, applying $X$ gives a pullback \end{enumerate} We denote the $\infty$-category of formal moduli problems over $K$ by $\mathrm{Moduli}_{K}$. \end{definition}
+To formalise this notion, we need a family of augmented simplicial commutative $K$-algebras corresponding to the derived infinitesimal thickenings of $\Spec(K)$: \begin{definition}[Artinian $K$-algebras] A simplicial commutative $K$-algebra $A$ is \textit{Artinian} if \begin{enumerate} \item {The $K$-algebra $\pi_0(A)$ is an Artinian ring with residue field, as a $K$ algebra, being $K$;} \item {The $K$-vector space $\pi_\ast(A) = \oplus_{n=0}^\infty\pi_n(A)$} is finite-dimensional. \end{enumerate} We write $\SCR^{\art}_K \subset \SCR_K^{\aug}$ for the full subcategory spanned by all {(simplicial) Artinian $K$-algebras $A$, along with the canonical augmentation map given by the composite $A\to \tau_{\leq 0}(A)=\pi_0(A)\to K$.} \end{definition} We can now recall Lurie's higher categorical framework for formal deformation \mbox{functors, cf.\ \cite{lurie2011derivedX}:} \begin{definition} A \emph{formal moduli problem} is a functor $X:\SCR^{\art}_K\to \mathcal{S}$ such that \begin{enumerate} \item $X(K)\simeq \ast$ is contractible; \item For any pullback square where $\pi_0(A_2)\to \pi_0( A)$ and $\pi_0(A_1)\to \pi_0(A)$ are surjective, applying $X$ gives a pullback \end{enumerate} We denote the $\infty$-category of formal moduli problems over $K$ by $\mathrm{Moduli}_{K}$. \end{definition}

 \begin{example} Let $A$ be a commutative ring which is an augmented $K$-algebra.
 Then $A$ gives a formal moduli problem via the functor of points: $\Spf(A):\SCR^{\art}_{K//K}\to \mathcal{S}, \ R\mapsto \Map_{\SCR_{K//K}}(A,R)$. \end{example}